MINERVA Platform website

 MINERVA (Molecular Interaction NEtwoRk VisuAlization) Platform is a standalone

 webserver for visual exploration, analysis and management of molecular networks encoded in systems biology formats, including CellDesigner, SBML and SBGN.

-For platform configuration and management, please, consult the Administrator manual.
+For platform configuration and management, consult the Administrator manual.

-For detailed instructions on content upload, please, see Administrator manual - Source file and Examples for more details.
+For instructions on content upload, see Administrator manual - Source file and Examples for more details.

-MINERVA is quickly developing platform, to find out more about its latest changes see Release notes.
+MINERVA is a quickly developing platform, to find out more about its latest changes see Release notes.